krb5/krb5/doc/admin/database.rst

    the new master key is present, and then ``kdb5_util stash`` to write the new master key to the replica KDC's stash file.

 #.
-On the master KDC, run ``kdb5_util use_mkey 2`` to begin using the
+On the primary KDC, run ``kdb5_util use_mkey 2`` to begin using the
    new master key.
 Replace ``2`` with the version of the new master key, as appropriate.
 You can optionally specify a date for the new master key to become active; by default, it will become active immediately.
 Prior to release 1.12, :ref:`kadmind(8)` must be restarted for this change to take full effect.

 #.
-On the master KDC, run ``kdb5_util update_princ_encryption``.
-This
+On the primary KDC, run ``kdb5_util update_princ_encryption``.
-   command will iterate over the database and re-encrypt all keys in the new master key.
-If the database is large and uses DB2, the master KDC will become unavailable while this command runs, but clients should fail over to replica KDCs (if any are present) during this time period.
+   This command will iterate over the database and re-encrypt all keys in the new master key.
+If the database is large and uses DB2, the primary KDC will become unavailable while this command runs, but clients should fail over to replica KDCs (if any are present) during this time period.
 In release 1.13 and later, you can instead run ``kdb5_util -x unlockiter update_princ_encryption`` to